Yves Saint Laurent (designer): Residences

+The duplex at 55 Rue de Babylone on the Left Bank of Paris, which Saint Laurent and Bergé purchased in 1970, was highlighted in the May 1972 issue of British Vogue.
+French architect Jean-Michel Frank designed the apartment's interior in the 1920s in the Art Deco style.
+The apartment featured vases by Jean Dunand, stools by Pierre Legrain, a red lacquer-framed stool by Gustave Miklos, an armchair by Eileen Gray, and sheep chairs by Claude and François-Xavier Lalanne.

+In 1983, Saint Laurent and Bergé bought a neo-gothic villa, Château Gabriel in Benerville-sur-Mer, near Deauville, France.
+Saint Laurent was a great admirer of Marcel Proust who had been a frequent guest of Gaston Gallimard, one of the previous owners of the villa.
+When they bought Château Gabriel, Saint Laurent and Bergé commissioned Jacques Grange to decorate it with themes inspired by Proust's Remembrance of Things Past.

+Collections

-In February 2009, an auction of 733 items was held by Christie's at the Grand Palais, ranging from paintings by Picasso to ancient Egyptian sculptures.
-Saint Laurent and Bergé began collecting art in the 1950s.
-Before the sale, Bergé commented that the decision to sell the collection was taken because, without Saint Laurent, "it has lost the greater part of its significance", with the proceeds proposed for the creation of a new foundation for AIDS research.
+In February 2009, an auction of 733 items from Saint Laurent and Bergé's collection was held by Christie's at the Grand Palais, ranging from paintings by Picasso to ancient Egyptian sculptures.
+The proceeds went to HIV and AIDS research.

 Before the sale commenced, the Chinese government tried to stop the sale of two of twelve bronze statue heads taken from the Old Summer Palace in China during the Second Opium War.
 A French judge dismissed the claim and the sculptures, heads of a rabbit and a rat, sold for €15,745,000.
 However, the anonymous buyer revealed himself to be Cai Mingchao, a representative of the PRC's National Treasures Fund, and claimed that he would not pay for them on "moral and patriotic grounds".
-The heads remained in Bergé's possession until acquired by François Pinault, owner of many luxury brands including Yves Saint Laurent.
+The heads remained in Bergé's possession until acquired by François Pinault, owner of a number of luxury brands including Yves Saint Laurent.
 He then donated them to China in a ceremony on 29 June 2013.

 On the first day of the sale, Henri Matisse's painting Les coucous, tapis bleu et rose broke the previous world record set in 2007 for a Matisse work and sold for 32 million euros.
 The record-breaking sale realized 342.5 million euros (£307 million).
 The subsequent auction, 17–20 November, included 1,185 items from the couple's Normandy villa.
 While not as impressive as the first auction, it featured the designer's last Mercedes-Benz car and his Hermès luggage.